yath/ghidra-xtensa/README.md

 # Bugs

-* Some calculations are wrong, causing Ghidra to miscalculate a jump target.
-* Probably a lot of others in instructions I did not yet happen to encouter.
+* Probably a lot in instructions I did not yet happen to encouter.
 Pull requests appreciated.

 # TODO